Learn something new every day

-There are three classes of tripeptides: rigid, intermediate, and non-rigid.
-The intermediate group is the largest and accounts for about 78 percent of tripeptides.
-Approximately 18 percent are classified as rigid and 4 percent are non-rigid.
-The classification structure was created to group how each tripetide’s structure is similar and how they interact.
+There are usually three recognized classes of tripeptides: rigid, intermediate, and non-rigid.
+The intermediate group is the largest and accounts for about 78% of all of these molecules.
+Approximately 18% are classified as rigid and 4% are non-rigid.
 Classification is determined by measuring the distance between the atoms in the peptide bonds, and is usually also a reflection of how the larger molecule will behave.

-Tripeptides have become popular with cosmetic companies who are creating anti-aging products.
-Since the body uses tripeptides for communication, anti-aging proponents believe that topical applications that center on a tripeptide structure — usually lotions, creams, or serums — can boost skin function and reverse damage to the skin.
-This essentially gives cells back their youth and prevents improper cell communication in the skin.
-Anti-aging product manufactures claim that tripetides used in these products improve the skin’s appearance, making it smooth and soft.
+One of the most popular cosmetic applications for these agents is in the realm of anti-aging.
+Anti-aging proponents believe that topical applications that center on a tripeptide structure — usually lotions, creams, or serums — can boost skin function and reverse damage.
+Under ideal circumstances, this is said to essentially give cells back their youth and prevent improper cell communication in the skin.
+Anti-aging product manufactures claim that molecular compounds used in these products improve the skin’s appearance, making it smooth and soft.